Delegating: Authority Skills, Tasks and the Process of Effective Delegation

-This delegation skills guide deals with the general principles and processes, which are applicable to individuals and teams, or to specially formed groups of people for individual projects (including 'virtual teams').
+This delegation skills guide deals with the general principles and processes, which apply to individuals and teams, or to specially formed groups of people for individual projects (including 'virtual teams').

-Effective delegation is crucial for management and leadership succession.
-For the successor, and for the manager or leader too: the main task of a manager in a growing thriving organization is ultimately to develop a successor.
-When this happens everyone can move on to higher things.
-When it fails to happen the succession and progression becomes dependent on bringing in new people from outside.
+- Effective delegation is crucial for management and leadership succession.
+For the successor, and the manager or leader too: the main task of a manager in a growing thriving organization is ultimately to develop a successor.
+This plays a crucial role in the succession and progression of an organisation.

-Managing the way you receive and agree to do delegated tasks is one of the central skills of 'managing upwards'.
-Therefore while this page is essentially written from the manager's standpoint, the principles are just as useful for people being managed.
+- Managing the way you receive and agree to do delegated tasks is one of the central skills of 'managing upwards'